 Icelandic State Financial Investments ("ISFI") is a state body with an independent Board of Directors which reports to the Minister of Finance.
-ISFI was established with Act no. 88/2009, which came into effect in August
+ISFI was established with Act no. 88/2009, which came into effect in August 2009.

-2009.
 The Board of Directors of ISFI was appointed in September 2009 and the institution commenced work in January 2010.
 ISFI manages state holdings in financial undertakings, in accordance with the law, good governance and business practices and the state's ownership policy at any given time.
 It also allots funds to them on the state's behalf, in accordance with Treasury budget allocations.

 The main emphasis of ISFI's activities is on the restoration and reconstruction of a dynamic domestic financial market and to promote natural and effective competition in that market, to guarantee transparency in all decisions regarding the state's participation in financial activities and ensure an effective dissemination of information to the public.
-In the wake of the restructuring of the Icelandic banking system, Icelandic State Financial Investments (ISFI) has, in accordance with Act no. 88/2009, been entrusted with the task of managing the state's holdings in financial undertakings.
+In the wake of the restructuring of the Icelandic banking system, Icelandic State Financial Investments

+(ISFI) has, in accordance with Act no. 88/2009, been entrusted with the task of managing the state's holdings in financial undertakings.

-State owned A-shares year end 2017
+State owned A-shares year-end 2019

 Book Value ISK b.

-Ownership in banks 362.4

-Arion banki 23.1

-Íslandsbanki 142.9
+Íslandsbanki 142.1

-Landsbankinn 196.4
+Landsbankinn 197.7

-Ownership in savings banks 0.4
+Sparisjóður Austurlands 0.5

-Total ownership in financial institutions 362.8
+Total ownership in financial institutions 340.3

-At present the government holding in financial undertakings is 100.0% of shares in Islandsbanki hf., 99.7% in Landsbankinn hf., and 49.5% in Sparisjóður Austurlands hf.
+At present the government holding in financial undertakings is 100.0% of shares in Islandsbanki hf., 98.2% in Landsbankinn hf., and 49.5% in Sparisjóður Austurlands hf.